-Now we come to carburetors.
-FIRST go get a working fire extinguisher and put it in easy reach.
+First things first.
+Go get a working fire extinguisher and put it in easy reach.
 Like right beside the bike you are working on.
-Trust me... if you work on carbs and engines long enough you will light yourself,
+Trust me... if you work on carburetors and engines long enough you will light yourself,

 Now take the float bowl(s) off and remove the jets.
 Sounds so easy doesn't it?
 Sometimes it is, and other times it's a mass of gook.
 If it is, scrap as much of the gook out as possible, and boil out the rest with carb cleaner.
 Now don't throw the whole thing in the cleaner, Look at it first.
 Does it have rubber seals on the throttle shafts?
 Look close... sometimes these seals are hard to see and are not shown in the parts books, meaning you can't get them so you do not want to ruin them.
 If they are there and you can't get them you will have to scrap and clean the carb body carefully by hand and not soak it.
 Use a small wire brush, a small screwdiver and some spray carburetor cleaner.
 Keep at it and sooner or later you will get it clean.

 You will need to remove the Main jet and the Needle jet.
 The Main jet is usually screwed on to the lower end of the Needle jet, locking it into the carb.
 Remove the main jet and tap out the needle jet.
 Do this very carefully.
-It can break very easily. sometimes the needle jet will have an O-ring.
-Remove the O-ring and soak both main jet and needle jet in carb cleaner.
-When you put it back in there is a pin in the carb body that fits in a grove on the needle jet.
+It can break very easily.
+Sometimes the needle jet will have an O-ring.
+Remove the O-ring and soak both main jet and needle jet in carburetor cleaner.
+When you put it back in, there is a pin in the carb body that fits in a grove on the needle jet.
 Make sure they match up.

 Even after soaking, the jet may still be plugged.
 If so take one wire out of a wire brush and gently push it threw the jet.
 The wire brush shown has wires that are .013" in diameter.
 The smallest jet drill you can get is a #80, which has a diameter of .0135".
 So you can use the wire and not enlarge the hole, at least not by much.
 Yes, I know all the books say not to use anything to clean out the jet hole.
 However, they live in a world where you can always get a new jet easily and cheaply.
 This is not the world I live in.
-Hey, it works for me!
-Compressed air works good too, only hold the jet in a shop rag so you do not give yourself an air embolism.
-I usually squirt some spray can carb cleaner into the carb passages, then blow it through with compressed air.
-I then look down the throat of the carb, as I blow it out, and make sure it comes out where it is supposed to come out, and that those small idle passages are clear.
-Wear goggles and don't get so close that you get that stuff in your eyes !
+Be sure that you can see light, or squirt carburetor cleaner, through each jet.
+If you can't, it is still plugged.

 Spray penetrating oil also works good to free up stuck throttle slides too.
-If the slides have a rubber diaphragm on them, spray carb cleaner on a rag and wipe the slide clean.
-Do not get any carb cleaner on the diaphragm.
+If the slides have a rubber diaphragm on them, spray carburetor cleaner on a rag and wipe the slide clean.
+Do not get any carb cleaner on the Diaphragm.
 It will ruin it.
 While you have the Diaphragm out inspect it for holes.
 If you have an engine that has good compression, starts well, but just has no power and revs up, ever so slowly... check that rubber diaphragm...
 I'll bet it has a hole in it!

 When you put the fuel inlet needle back in, put one drop of light oil on it so it will move freely in it's seat and not stick before the gas first starts to fill the bowl.

-If you turn on the fuel petcock and gas pours out the overflow tube, tap lightly on the carb body with a plastic hammer(or something like it).
+If you turn on the fuel petcock and gas pours out the overflow tube, tap lightly on the carburetor body with a plastic hammer(or something like it).
 That will jiggle the fuel inlet needle loose.
 Same thing if there is dirt holding the needle open.
 If it doesn't work you need a new needle & seat.
 The tips of the fuel inlet needle can be either steel or rubber.
 Tips with a groove worn in them should be replaced.

 Float levels are different for each bike and are found in the bikes shop manual.
 If you don't have the float setting and can't find it anywhere, set it so the fuel level is a bit below the top of the float bowl.
 Make sure no gas comes out of the Float Over Flow Tube/Hose.
-The Float Over Flow Tube is at the bottom of each carb.
+The Float Over Flow Tube is at the bottom of each carburetor.
 That should get you in the ballpark.
 Adjust the fuel level down from there as needed.

-On the side of some carbs there is another diaphragm that temporarily closes the slow speed jet air passage when the throttle is closed.
+On the side of some carburetors there is another diaphragm that temporarily closes the slow speed jet air passage when the throttle is closed.
 This richens the fuel mixture, to reduce backfiring, when coming to a stop.
 Check it for holes and hope you don't have any.
 They are quite pricey.

 At the bottom of some carbs is an accelerator pump, to pump extra fuel when the throttle is opened.
-On multi-cylinder bikes usually only one carb has a pump and it is connected to the throats of the other carbs by passages or tubing.
-Check this diaphragm, also, for holes or cracks.
+On multi-cylinder bikes usually only one carburetor has a pump and it is connected to the throats of the other carburetors by passages or tubing.
+Check this Diaphragm, also, for holes or cracks.

 The throttle slide can go in backwards...this jams the throttle wide open...
 Not Good...make sure it goes in the right way.

-If you can't get it to idle, or rather the idle stays real high then drops off and dies, check for an air leak at the carb manifold.
+If you can't get it to idle, or rather the idle stays real high then drops off and dies, check for an air leak at the carburetor manifold.
 Squirt some gas or starting fluid on the manifold and see if the revs change.
 If they do, you have a leak.
 If your valves clearances are too tight, it will also effect the idle.